Food Trucks and World Central Kitchen to the Rescue

 When a volunteer asked one driver what kind of burritos she wanted for her family, she waved a hand and answered, "We're not picky.
 We're just hungry."
 Accepting the swinging bag of burritos, she added, "Thank you for all you're doing."

 Jennifer Fumiko Cahill (she/her) is the arts and features editor at the Journal.
 Reach her at (707) 442-1400, extension 320, or jennifer@northcoastjournal.com.
-Follow her Follow her on Instagram @JFumikoCahill and on Mastodon @jenniferfumikocahill@mastodon.online.
+Follow her on Instagram @JFumikoCahill and on Mastodon @jenniferfumikocahill@mastodon.online.